agriculture

 A wide range of agricultural and horticultural experiences that are common to the Limestone Coast are covered within our program to equip students for a career in Agriculture or further studies in Agriculture.
 Lucindale Area School offers students Agricultural Systems, Agricultural Production and Flexible Pathways Agriculture.

 The agriculture curriculum covers a wide range of subjects including cattle handling, goat handling, poultry, pigs, sheep, organic survival unit, vegetable garden, soil, cattle/farm management and alpacas.
-There is some small scale cropping done, pasture management, pasture renovation, seed and pasture persistence trials as well as cattle, sheep, pig, poultry and goat production.
+There is some small-scale cropping done, pasture management, pasture renovation, seed and pasture persistence trials as well as cattle, sheep, pig, poultry and goat production.
 The hay production program raises funds for the school agriculture program, as well as producing livestock feed.
 Some of the hay production is run in conjunction with seed company trials.
 This allows the school keep up with the latest seed varieties on the market.

 Aquaculture is a major component of the agriculture facility.
-There is a hatchery, growing tanks and ponds used for growing rainbow trout that are sold at various stages of growth from fry and fingerling to plate size.
+There is a hatchery, growing tanks and pond used for growing rainbow trout that are sold at various stages of growth from fry and fingerling to plate size.
 Lucindale Area School strives to achieve excellence in all aspects of agriculture.

 The School ensures current industry experience and networking is available for students as part of their learning, with the inclusion of regular excursions and expert guest speakers.
 There is fantastic contribution from local farmers including provision of animals for showing, provision of grain for stock feeds, hosting days of calf marking, lamb marking, dairy visits, winery visits, cropping and machinery demonstrations and other farming events to help further student’s practical experience.